Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/InputSystemComponents.md

 #endif
 ```

-See also [Cinemachine Multiple Camera](CinemachineMultipleCameras.md) documentation and example if you need to dynamically instantiate cameras.
+For more information, see the [Cinemachine Multiple Camera](CinemachineMultipleCameras.md) documentation and example if you need to dynamically instantiate cameras.